maxwills/language-extensions/README.md

 # language-extensions
-A set of new language features for Pharo 9.0-10
+A set of new language features for Pharo 9.0, 10, 11 and 12

 ```Smalltalk
 Metacello new